Izenda7Series/docs/ui/doc_import_report_dashboard_definition.rst

 The Import Page allows system admin to:

-* Import reports and dashboards from definition files
+* Import reports and dashboards from definition files to system or specific tenant
+* Import reports/dashboards to either Global Category or Local Category
-* Configure report name and location for new report
+* Configure reports/dashboards names and locations for new reports/dashboards
 * Define Database Mapping rules and validate data model consistency
 * Define whether import source report settings: source report access right, the filter values
-* Validate data model consistency

 Browse file page